-Before I started the installation.
-I used masking tape, the marked a line going around the room.
+Before I started the installation, I used masking tape, and then marked a line going around the room.
 I marked the line at 82-inches from the floor and used that as my starting point.

 As time was running out, I needed to kick things into high gear.
 It was day two and a few hours away from revealing.
-I randomly placed the shelves; install the drawers along with the hardware.
+I randomly placed the shelves and install the drawers along with the hardware.

 I updated the old light fixture replacing it with a more modern fixture that I felt fit space better.
 Next, I finished off the flooring by installing the transition piece where the laminate flooring met the carpet.
 Originally I didn’t have the correct paint to paint the baseboard and trim.
 At this very moment, the parents were on their way.
 This one came down to the wire and luckily I managed to complete everything except for the door trim.

 Here it is.
 If you didn’t watch the video you can see it at the top of this post.
 You will see how they took in the new transformation.

 As a quick recap, I let my dad in on this surprise, my stepmom had no clue on what was going on.
 He took her out of town for two days; this allowed me the time to completely upgrade their space.
 Even though my dad knew what was happening he had no idea what he was coming home to.